Entries by Rudolf Huber

 The book of Elon

 So, Elon has announced what he wants Tesla to do over the next years in his new strategic plan.
-Plus he has shown us that solar roofs can be really sexy.
+Plus he has shown us that solar roofs can be sexy.
 And Tesla’s planned takeover of Solar City shall give his new plans much-needed flesh.
-It’s all very grand, bombastic and ambitious – as we […]
+It’s all very grand, bombastic, and ambitious – as we know […]

 The Qatar LNG backflip

 Look wherever you want, you are swamped by stories on the LNG wave that’s about to hit Europe.
-After almost a decade of neglect, Europe becomes the powerhouse of global LNG trade again not because of its vanilla qualities but rather because the old world is the last place where LNG exporters with no captive […]
+After almost a decade of neglect, Europe has become the powerhouse of global LNG trade again not because of its vanilla qualities but rather because the old world is the last place where LNG exporters with no […]

 US shale to the Caribbean

 In 2005, the Natural Gas world looked at North America to become the El Dorado for all LNG exporters.
-Natural gas prices in the US were sky high, reserves were dwindling and demand ever growing.
-It resulted in an LNG bonanza without equal with more than 60 LNG import terminal proposals lining the coasts of […]
+Natural gas prices in the US were sky-high, reserves were dwindling, and demand ever growing.
+It resulted in an LNG bonanza without equal with more than 60 LNG import terminal proposals lining the coasts of North […]

 Methane 3.0 – or should we say LMG

-After wood, coal, oil and its derivatives, it’s methane gas that will rule the energy world.
-If you need reasons why this is so, you are a first time visitor to this blog.
+After wood, coal, oil, and its derivatives, it’s methane gas that will rule the energy world.
+If you need reasons why this is so, you are a first-time visitor to this blog.
 Piece of advice: clean your schedule for the rest of the day and get reading.
-For all the rest of you methane […]
+For all the rest of you methane aficionados […]

 Does Russia have the gas Europe needs